 How war makes iron cast jewelry popular.
 When you read my blog post more often, you know that FlorenceJewelshop makes jewelry of precious metal and gemstone.
 Glass, plastic, or iron is a material I ever use.
 I just don’t like it.
 But a visit to an exhibition in Amsterdam changes my mind completely.
-There I see an iron cast bracelet that is so delicate and so beautiful.
-I want to know more about this type of jewelry.
+There I see iron cast jewelry that is so delicate and so beautiful.
+I want to know more about iron cast jewelry.
 Read this remarkable story.

 Fall of the Bastille

 In 1789 the Parisians are very unsatisfied with their government.
 The government doesn’t do anything for the normal people and the one who complains ends up in prison, the Bastille.
 That prison becomes the symbol of the revolution.
 Then the mob attacks it frees all the prisoners.
 The government has to go.

 The Parisian break the Bastille down and from the iron bars and stones.
 And they make revolutionary iron jewelry from that material.
 Most of the time that jewelry, like rings, has inscriptions like ‘liberté Francaise 14 Juillet’ (French liberty July 14).
-This type of iron jewelry is very popular well into the 1790s.
+This type of iron cast jewelry is very popular well into the 1790s.

 Iron cast jewelry popular as mourning jewelry

 Count Stolberg starts in the mid-1790s a factory to make iron.
 At first, he produces vases, garden furniture, and fences of iron.
-In his factory, an engineer gets inspired by the French revolution and iron jewelry.
+In his factory, an engineer gets inspired by the French revolution and iron cast jewelry.
 He discovers iron that is more fluid or purer.
-And a jeweler makes iron jewelry of this material.
+And a jeweler makes iron cast jewelry of this material.

-Due to its low costs and the black color, this type of jewelry becomes popular as mourning jewelry.
+Due to its low costs and the black color, iron cast jewelry becomes popular as mourning jewelry.
 Wearing shiny and luxurious jewelry when you mourn is just not done in those days.
-This iron jewelry has a lacquer coating to make it less shiny and it prevents the jewelry from rusting.
+This iron cast jewelry has a lacquer coating to make it less shiny and it prevents the jewelry from rusting.

 How to produce iron cast jewelry?